mysterymath/lcc6502/README.md

 2.2.1 [Character sets](https://port70.net/~nsz/c/c89/c89-draft.html#2.2.1)

-* For all targets the source character set is ASCII.
+* The source character set is ASCII for all targets.
 * For the Atari 800 the execution character set is ATASCII.
   * ASCII '{' is mapped to inverse '['.
   * ASCII '}' is mapped to inverse ']'.